 With the current situation, travelling is something off people’s activities – not because they want to but because they should.
 Everyone’s bucket list is on halt now.
 But, there’s a better way to travel really, and what I’ve often done here.
 Travel through food.

 Here we have some great desserts from around the world, how many have you tried, have you made any?
-If you haven’t tried any why not find the dessert recipes and make one yourself?
+If you haven’t tried any, why not find the dessert recipes and make one yourself?
+There’s also an excellent selection of discount baking books available at The Works that will inspire you to try the most delicious treats from around the world.

 Mexico: Spiced Chocolate Brownies